 By Delta Jones

-At Atled Financial, we are always looking for ways to improve your bottom-line.
-To schedule a complimentary consultation or a presentation to your group or organization, call 219-513-3710 or email email@example.com and mention this column.
+At Atled Financial, we are always looking for ways for you to improve your bottom-line.
+To schedule a complimentary consultation or a presentation to your group or organization, call 219-513-3710 or email firstname.lastname@example.org and mention this column.
 Topic ideas for this column are welcome!